ljnewediuk/PB_life-history/README.md

 * tidybayes v3.0.6
 * glmnet v4.1-8

-Two developmental versions of sesame and minfi packages are also required for script 1.
+Two developmental versions of sesame and minfi packages are also required for script 1, normalizing betas.
 These packages are available in the input files.

 Scripts include: